27 Sep A Beginner’s Guide to In–App Purchases

 Why Are In-App Purchases Important?

-According to the same study published by AppsFlyer, Apple is the leader in this area, having an average global spends of $12.77 with in – app purchase which is double value in front of Android apps.
+According to the same study published by AppsFlyer, Apple is the leader in this area, having an average global spend of $12.77 with in-app purchase which is double value in front of Android apps.

 - Know your customers.
 It is important to discover what your user is looking for when he opens your app.
 Study your user’s behavior and act accordingly.
 That will help you concentrate all the efforts on the right side of the field.

 - Engage users.
 An engaged user is easier to persuade for making a purchase than a user that hardly opens your app.
 If they don’t like the app, it’s a sure fact that they won’t buy anything within your app.
-Maybe they don’t even get to the point where the in – app purchase message pops in.
-Make them see that you have a valuable app, and then think how to attract them to spend money with it.
+Maybe they don’t even get to the point where the in-app purchase message pops in.
+Make them see that you have a valuable app, and then think about how to attract them to spend money on it.
 More information about how to increase user engagement is provided by a previous article on App Samurai.

 - Retargeting campaign.
 Follow your users and convince them to use again your app, especially in the most frustrating situation for an app owner where users put some item in the shopping cart and they didn’t finish the purchase.
 More details about retargeting are listed in our previous article.

 - Offer promotions.
 It is a common practice to attract customers with incentives or giveaways.
-Moreover, if you discover that a user is looking for sales you can send him a message about a discount and send him directly into the app where he just have to press a button to purchase the product.
-This is a win – win situation for both, customer who saves money and time and app’s owner who makes the sale.
+Moreover, if you discover that a user is looking for sales you can send him a message about a discount and send him directly into the app where he just has to press a button to purchase the product.
+This is a win-win situation for both, a customer who saves money and time and app’s owner who makes the sale.
 In this case, you can use deep linking to reach the purpose.